Lithic Breathing

 The score features prepared pipe organ (activated with geophones and contact microphones), prepared viola (activated with sea cave stones, transducers, geophones and contact microphones), field recordings (sea caves activated with bow and wire; geophone recordings of sea caves and coastal environments), and prepared piano (plucked, keyed and activated with sea cave stones, welded key weights, electronics, seaweed, bells, bows, drum mallets, Ebows, geophones and more).

 For the field recordings, I recorded the sounds of sea caves being transformed into walk-in cellos via bow and wire.
 I also worked with geophones to record the sounds of sea cave rocks, and hydrophones to record the sounds of tidal hydraulics.
-Interwoven are field recordings featuring more-than-humans who build their lives around coastal geologies (ambulating sea stars, roosting cormorants, feeding crabs, an octopi scraping the hydrophone with her radula) as well as more-than-humans from further afield who are nevertheless entangled in a web of global relationships (bats, beetles and more).
+Interwoven are field recordings featuring more-than-humans who build their lives around coastal geologies (roosting cormorants, feeding crabs) as well as more-than-humans from further afield who are nevertheless entangled in a web of global relationships.

 How can learning the stories of sea caves help us better understand—and reimagine—the stories of our planet and imagine possible futures?